How To Start Dairy Free Weaning For Cows Milk Protein Allergy

 Babies are so clever, they will naturally adjust their volume of formula or breast milk as they start to eat more solids.

-Once your baby has confidently tasted a variety of vegetables and fruit, do move on swiftly onto iron rich foods such as meat, chicken or fish.
+Once your baby has confidently tasted a variety of vegetables and fruit, do move on swiftly onto iron-rich foods such as meat, chicken or fish.

 If you are following a plant-based diet, then you can introduce lentils and beans which are good choices of iron.

-Recommended iron rich foods to give when starting solids for your baby with milk allergy include:
+Recommended iron-rich foods to give when starting solids for your baby with milk allergy include:

 Plan a daily menu with calcium for your baby with a milk allergy.

-Aim for 3 balanced mini meals per day.
+Aim for 3 balanced mini-meals per day.

-From around 9 months of age, you can start to use a plant milk to prepare porridge, dairy free pancakes or homemade bread for breakfast.
+From around 9 months of age, you can start to use plant milk to prepare porridge, dairy free pancakes or homemade bread for breakfast.

 It seems early to think about “meals” but you can start creating mini meals with texture.